 Also known as - No other name.

-Found singly or in small schools often mixed with other species foraging for food over corals in clear coastal waters over channels in lagoons and inner reefs rich in algae growth.
+Found singly or in small schools, often mixed with other species, foraging for food over corals, in clear coastal water channels, of lagoons and inner reefs rich in algae growth.

 They feed on filamentous algae.

 Parrotfish are hermaphrodites and live in harems with a dominant male.
 They are not territorial, living and feeding in harmony with other species.

 Their teeth are fused into powerful beaks which are used for grabbing filamentous algae from dead coral, often found feeding in a cloud of sediment.

 At night parrotfish make a sleeping bag out of slime bubbles for protection against predators.

 These beautiful fish whose males usually outshine the females for colour also change dramatically from juvenile to adult.
 Ref: https://www.fishbase.se/summary/Chlorurus-bleekeri.html